 Kalie – Expats Everywhere

-The next few questions will also help you identify the best location for you.
+The next few expat questions will also help you identify the best location for you.

 2. What is my purpose for moving?